Dukecitysolutions/sentora-php7-upgrade/README.md

 # Sentora PHP 7.3 upgrade - \*Testing ONLY\*

+* COMMERCIAL RELEASE COMING SOON.
+STAY TUNED.
+Just needs testing.

 * Version: 0.3.1 - Beta
 * [Bug Tracker](https://github.com/Dukecitysolutions/sentora-php7-upgrade/issues) for any bugs or security related issues.
 * [CHANGELOG](https://github.com/Dukecitysolutions/sentora-php7-upgrade/blob/master/CHANGELOG.md) for viewing changes to this build.
+* [SUPPORT PAGE] COMING SSON.

-## THIS CODE IS NOT FOR PRODUCTION SYSTEMS YET.
-NEEDS TESTING.
+## THIS CODE IS NOT FOR PRODUCTION/COMMERCIAL SYSTEMS YET.
+NEEDS FULL/SECURITY TESTING.
 USE AT YOUR OWN RISK.

 ## About this upgrade script:
 * Created this upgrade script to help get PHP 7.x support to Sentora users Quickly, Safely and SECURELY.